ray-project/ray/doc/source/tune-distributed.rst

     # run `python tune_experiment.py --redis-address=localhost:6379` on the remote machine.
     $ ray submit CLUSTER.YAML tune_experiment.py --args="--redis-address=localhost:6379"

-    # Start a cluster and run an experiment in a detached tmux session.
+    # Start a cluster and run an experiment in a detached tmux session,
-    # Shut down the cluster as soon as the experiment completes.
+    # and shut down the cluster as soon as the experiment completes.
     # In `tune_experiment.py`, set `tune.run(upload_dir="s3://...")` to persist results
     $ ray submit CLUSTER.YAML --tmux --start --stop tune_experiment.py  --args="--redis-address=localhost:6379"

+    # To start or update your cluster:
+    $ ray up CLUSTER.YAML [-y]

+    # Shut-down all instances of your cluster:
+    $ ray down CLUSTER.YAML [-y]

     # Run Tensorboard and forward the port to your own machine.
     $ ray exec CLUSTER.YAML 'tensorboard --logdir ~/ray_results/ --port 6006' --port-forward 6006